 Face Value:

 The face value determines the buying power of a coin.
-At the end of the day, that’s what coins were made for.
+At the end of the day, that’s what coins were made for!
 But face value is also conveyed in ways you might not realize.
 The different sizes of coins can also determine the face value, rather than simply a value mark on the coin.
 The shape of coins, for example the hexagonal 50p and 20p in Britain, assist the blind or illiterate in distinguishing between different denominations.
-Color and metal are another means of telling different denominations apart.
+Colour and metal are another means of telling different denominations apart.

 Year: